Stationary Heterogeneous-Agent Models in Continuous Time: Household problem

-The full proof of Theorem \ref{thm:comparison} can be found in Appendix \ref{app:comparison}.
 We conclude this section with a continuity result in the interest rate.
 To state this, let $v^*(a,z;r)$ denote the value function corresponding to an interest rate $r$.
-Define the admissible set of interest rates $R:=\{r\leq \rho: r<-\lbz/\lba \ \ \text{if} \ \ \lba<0\}$ that respect Assumption \ref{asm:borrowing-constraint}.
+Recall the admissible set of interest rates $R$ from \eqref{eq:admissible-interest-rates}.
+We first present a short lemma that will be used repeatedly.